-We still need to do our full test, but so far it appears this could be the most substantial update of the GoPro Hero Black range in several years.
-With 5K video, 20MP stills, 30% more battery life, improved stabilization and much more, the GoPro Hero9 Black is becoming a formidable camera with a wide range of uses.
+This is the most substantial update of the GoPro Hero Black range in several years.
+With 5K video, 20MP stills, 30% more battery life, improved stabilization and much more, the GoPro Hero9 Black is a formidable camera with a wide range of uses.

 No need for waterproof housing

 It’s almost six months since the GoPro Hero9 Black launched, and our review sample has, between lockdowns, been put through its paces.

 When it arrived I was a little dismayed by the size increase and the lack of compatibility with last years MediaMod module.
 A few month’s on and I’m still annoyed at the GoPro’s change in form factor, but at least some of that disappointment has been absorbed by just how good this new GoPro is.